CONSERVATION AND ADAPTIVE RE-USE

 2009 – 2013 (Stage 1)

-TMAG is of national significance as one of the oldest museums and art galleries in Australia and as the primary repository of Tasmanian natural history and cultural material collections.
+The Tasmanian Museum and Art Gallery (TMAG) is of national significance as one of the oldest museums and art galleries in Australia and as the primary repository of Tasmanian natural history and cultural material collections.

 Design 5 was first engaged by TMAG in 2007 to prepare a Masterplan Heritage Strategy for a Redevelopment Project.
 From 2009, working in collaboration with architects Francis-Jones Morehen Thorp, Design 5 was involved in Stage 1 of TMAG’s refurbishment and redevelopment including creation of a new entry precinct.
 Design 5’s work involved sensitive repair and adaptation of Tasmania’s earliest surviving buildings and the earliest museum building on the site for improved public access, museum display and interpretation.